Khomeinism: Rulers

-Machinery of government
+Lack of detail on governing

 While Khomeini was keenly focused on the ulama's right to rule and the state's "moral and ideological foundation", he did not dwell on the state's actually functioning or the "particulars" of its management.
-According to some scholars (Gheissari and Nasr) Khomeini never "put forward a systematic definition of the Islamic state and Islamic economics; ... never described its machinery of government, instruments of control, social function, economic processes, or guiding values and principles."
+According to some scholars (Gheissari and Nasr) Khomeini never "put forward a systematic definition of the Islamic state and Islamic economics;... never described its machinery of government, instruments of control, social function, economic processes, or guiding values and principles."
 In his plan for Islamic Government by Islamic Jurists he wrote: "The entire system of government and administration, together with necessary laws, lies ready for you.
-If the administration of the country calls for taxes, Islam has made the necessary provision; and if laws are needed, Islam has established them all. ...
+If the administration of the country calls for taxes, Islam has made the necessary provision; and if laws are needed, Islam has established them all...
 Everything is ready and waiting.
 All that remains is to draw up ministerial programs ..."

+Power of modern government

+Scholar Shadi Hamid argues that an important feature of Khomeinism was the combining of conservative Islamic teachings not with iron-age horse powered technology, but with power of the modern state "in all of its sprawling, overbearing glory", something unique in Islamic history.

+Sharia (Islamic law)

+In his manifest Islamic Government, Khomeini emphasized the wonder and preciousness of sharia, divine law.

+and how being divine, no human should ever attempt to change it.

+However, at least one scholar notes a number of ways that Khomeini made sharia (or at least the sharia of Usuli Shi'ism) "subordinate to the revolution".